rabinadk1/hugo-academic-website/content/publication/covid-19-related-nepali-tweets-classification-in-a-low-resource-setting/index.md

   - Samip Poudel
   - Aman Shakya
   - Bishesh Khanal
-publication: Proceedings of The Seventh Workshop on Social Media Mining for Health Applications, Workshop \& Shared Task
+publication: Proceedings of The Seventh Workshop on Social Media Mining for Health Applications, Workshop \& Shared Task (SMM4H), co-located with COLING
 abstract: Billions of people across the globe have been using social media platforms in their local languages to voice their opinions about the various topics related to the COVID-19 pandemic.
 Several organizations, including the